nre-learning/nrelabs-curriculum/lessons/lesson-25/stage4/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 0)">Run this snippet</button>

 We simulate a neighboring device by creating a new routing instance in the vQFX.
-Interface xe-0/0/1 and xe-0/0/2 is connected together, so on vQFX we can ping from the master routing instance to 192.168.10.2, which is the IP address in the routing instance "VR".
+Interface xe-0/0/0 and xe-0/0/1 is connected together, so on vQFX we can ping from the master routing instance to 192.168.10.2, which is the IP address in the routing instance "VR".
 Let's try to verify it:

 ```
 ping 192.168.10.2 count 3